Don't Marry Her

 "Don't Marry Her" is a song by English pop rock group the Beautiful South and the opening track on their fifth studio album, Blue Is the Colour (1996).
+It was written by Paul Heaton and Dave Rotheray, and produced by Jon Kelly.
 Vocalist Jacqui Abbott begs a man to run away with her from the woman he is going to marry and attempts to sway him by describing what she thinks married life with the other woman will be like, painting an uninviting picture.
-Released on 2 December 1996, the single peaked at number eight on the UK Singles Chart and was certified gold by the British Phonographic Industry.
+Released on 2 December 1996 by Go!
+Discs, the single peaked at number eight on the UK Singles Chart and was certified platinum by the British Phonographic Industry.

 Background

 The song's lyrics were substantially altered for the release as a single – changing from "Don't marry her, fuck me" to "Don't marry her, have me", and with "sweaty bollocks" becoming "Sandra Bullocks".
 The song spent 10 weeks on the UK Singles Chart, peaking at number eight, and also charted within the lower reaches of several European charts.
 The single version appears on the best of album Solid Bronze: Great Hits, while Soup features the original album version.